I beg to move,

 It is important to note in this debate that island communities in Scotland and across the United Kingdom are diverse.
 No two islands are the same, and although they often face a similar set of economic challenges, they each have their own unique circumstances: for example, population.
 Scotland has four islands with populations above the 10,000 mark, and those islands’ economies have different needs from the many Scottish islands with populations below 100.
 In the case of many of those smaller communities, probably the most pressing economic issue requires acting to prevent depopulation and working to secure the long-term future of those communities.
 Retaining young people on the islands to give them continued vibrancy is important.

 The population of Scotland’s islands increased by about 4% between 2001 and 2011.
-That is a welcome development that I hope will continue and even accelerate over the coming decades.
+That is a welcome development, which I hope will continue and even accelerate over the coming decades.
 In many cases it is very challenging to sustain island populations.
 Although Scotland’s four largest islands recorded an increase in that period, it is sad to note that communities of fewer than 50 inhabitants still experience, in general terms, the risk of a drop-off in population numbers.
 When we talk about the economies of the islands, therefore, we must be sure to include all the islands and not just the larger and identifiable ones such as the Isle of Wight.

 Scotland’s small island communities are some of the most unique and beautiful places in the entire United Kingdom, and it is important that their future is secured as well as possible.
 Scottish islands of all sizes have great economic potential, and both the Scottish and UK Governments need to work together to ensure that that potential is fulfilled.
 The right level of investment and support, as mentioned earlier, is needed across the islands, but particularly in areas such as transport, fuel costs and maintaining the vital links that give islanders access to the basic services that people on the mainland simply take for granted.